 Columbarium niches at St. Matthew's Prayer Garden (to be built behind the sanctuary after completion of restoration project) are available for reservation now.
 Columbarium niches will cost $2,500 each and can hold two remains.
-Please contact Rial (Buddy) Fitch with any questions or to provide your reservation.
+Please click here or contact Rial (Buddy) Fitch for more information or to provide your reservation.

 The children who attended VBS helped kick-off the Buy-A-Brick: Build with God project.
 The bricks will be installed as a walkway between the sancutary and Community Center buildings.
 Bricks are now available for purchase: For $50 donation, you can have 3 lines, 18 characters per line, carved into the brick.
 All proceeds after expenses for the bricks will go to the Capital Campaign for the repair and restoration of our sanctuary.
 Order forms include options to give the brick in honor or memory of loved ones; forms are available at the Welcome Center near the Fellowship Room and online here.